How To Check My Default Gateway

 • Difficulties with email or other online applications.

 Incorrectly configured default gateways are a common cause of network connectivity issues.
-Therefore, knowing how to check your default gateway and verify that it is correctly set is a valuable skill for anyone who manages or troubleshoots computer networks.
+Which means, knowing how to check your default gateway and verify that it is correctly set is a valuable skill for anyone who manages or troubleshoots computer networks.

 Common Scenarios Where You Need to Check Your Default Gateway